 Reno Travel Guide

 Priding itself on being 'the Biggest Little City in the World', Reno packs a powerful punch, giving visitors something to think about the next time they assume Las Vegas is the only place worth visiting in Nevada.
-Reno is like a more laid-back, scaled down version of Vegas, with plenty of casinos and a fun nightlife, but the city has developed a character of its own.
+Reno is like a more laid-back, scaled down version of Vegas, with plenty of casinos and a fun nightlife, but also a distinct character of its own.

 Nestled alongside the beautiful Sierra Nevada Mountains, Reno began as a toll bridge for gold rush migrants and prospectors and has since become a gateway for adventure-seeking travellers en route to the great outdoors.
-Key natural attractions nearby include Squaw Valley and Lake Tahoe, two of the United States' most popular ski resorts, the latter to host the 2022 Winter Olympics.
+Key natural attractions nearby include Squaw Valley and Lake Tahoe, two of America's most popular ski resorts.

-With Nevada's liberal gaming laws, Reno had a good casino business for over 50 years, but due to the tough competition from Las Vegas, this has slowed down in recent years.
-However, the city still has a bustling nightlife fraught with bright neon lights, bars, clubs, shows, slot machines and plenty of debauchery, especially with the resident students that attend the University of Nevada, which is, coincidentally, a great place for visitors to take an afternoon stroll.
+With Nevada's liberal gaming laws, Reno has had a good casino business for over 50 years, but due to the tough competition from Las Vegas growth in this department has slowed down in recent years.
+However, the city still has a bustling nightlife overflowing with bright neon lights, bars, clubs, shows, slot machines and plenty of debauchery, helped along by the large student population attending the University of Nevada.

 Become our Reno Travel Expert